abpy/improved-sapling-tree-generator/README.md

 * Branch spliting now works more predictably
 * Back curvature now adds to curvature
 * 'Conical' shape is narrower at tip like real conifers
+* Curvature variation now bends branches in multiple directions and increases along length of branch
+* Auto curve handles is now enabled for branch splits

 ######New features
 * Branch distribution to adjust how the first level is distributed along the height of the tree